 Who can we help?

-TRIA’s (Bloomington) running program is designed to assist all runners whether recreational or competitive in managing their current injuries and preventing future injuries.
+The running program at TRIA is designed to assist all runners whether recreational or competitive in managing their current injuries and preventing future injuries.
 We value a collaborative approach working together with physicians, physical therapists, and athletic trainers to deliver the care you need.

 Who are we?